nesangcode/nesangcode/README.md

-- 👋 Hi, I’m @k124k3n
+- 👋 Hi, I’m Vanes Angelo
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Cloud Computing and Back-end Development
-- 🌱 I’m currently learning Back-end Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me: nesangcode@gmail.com
-  Email: k124k3n@gmail.com

 <!---
 k124k3n/k124k3n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.